FabmanHQ/fabman-api/sections/bridges.md

 	* the member’s ID
 	* their name (in the `message` field)
 	* the `sessionId` for this [usage session](#usage-sessions)
-	* the maximum duration (in seconds) the member is allowed to use this equipment (eg. limited by opening hours or an upcoming booking).
+	* the maximum duration (in seconds) the member is allowed to use this equipment (e.g., limited by opening hours or an upcoming booking).
 The equipment _must_ shut down when this time has passed and send a `/stop` request to the server to close the [usage session](#usage-sessions) (unless the `stopped` flag is set).
 	* a `stopped` flag.
 If this flag is set, the new usage session was implicitly stopped and is already closed.
 (See [usage session](#usage-sessions) below.)

 * If the member is not allowed to use the equipment, Fabman will respond with a `type: "denied"` response.
 This _must not_ affect the current session (if any).
 The response will contain the reason for the rejection.
 The reason should be displayed to the user but the bridge should not change the status of the current usage session (if any) or any deadman controls or alerts (if applicable).

-* Fabman may also respond with `type: "message"` when the access request was neither allowed nor rejected but was intercepted by a different process (eg. a key assignment).
+* Fabman may also respond with `type: "message"` when the access request was neither allowed nor rejected but was intercepted by a different process (e.g., a key assignment).
 The bridge should display the contained messages and then continue operation as if nothing happened.

 ## Usage sessions

 Every `allowed` access response contains a usage session ID. **This session ID _must_ be included in all subsequent `/access` or `/stop` requests until a successful `/stop` request has been submitted.** So whenever your equipment sends a `/access` or `/stop` request, the most recently received `sessionId` must be submitted in the `currentSession.id` field.

-It is possible that the next `/access` request returns a `sessionId` that’s different from the submitted one.
+It’s possible that the next `/access` request returns a `sessionId` that’s different from the submitted one.
 (For example when a different member takes over while the machine is still running.)
 In this case, the bridge should discard the old ID and use the new `sessionId` for all subsequent requests.

 Once a `sessionId` has been submitted in a `/stop` request _and_ was confirmed with a `2xx` response status code, the bridge should discard this `sessionId` and don’t submit a `currentSession.id` with subsequent requests – until it receives another `sessionId` from the server.

 If the `allowed` access response contains `stopped: true`, then usage session was implicitly stopped (as if the bridge had sent a `/stop` request right after the `/access` request).
-The bridge should behave as if it just submitted a successful `/stop` request, ie. discard the new `sessionId` and don’t send a `/stop` request for this session.
+The bridge should behave as if it just submitted a successful `/stop` request, (i.e., discard the new `sessionId` and don’t send a `/stop` request for this session).
 This feature is used for door bridges to avoid having to send two requests whenever someone opens the door.
 The bridge can simply send a `/access` request and, if it receives a `allowed` response, open the door for a few seconds without having to send a separate `/stop` request.

-Access responses of any other type (eg. `denied` or `message`) will _never_ contain a `sessionId` and should never affect the session ID that’s currently stored on the bridge.
+Access responses of any other type (e.g., `denied` or `message`) will _never_ contain a `sessionId` and should never affect the session ID that’s currently stored on the bridge.

 ## Bridge configuration